redddddsu/Computer-Vision/README.md

 ### Image processing (currently)
 Learned about image manipulation by point operations.

-Since using point operations uses a pbm image file and uncompressing an image is a difficult process, I plan on using stb_image.
+Used ppm image files first since it is easier to trace through all the files.

+Used stb_image since uncompressing a png/jpg/... is a difficult process.